stablecoinxyz/masspay/README.md

 [![masspay-example](./public/docs/masspay-1.png)](https://masspay.stablecoin.xyz/)

 You can first swap for SBC on Base using the [Gasless Swap](https://swap.stablecoin.xyz/) tool, which uses Uniswap V3 behind the scenes.
-The code for the Gasless Swap can be found [here](https://github.com/stablecoinxyz/gasless-swap/).

 The SBC token is a multi-chain stablecoin pegged to the USD via Brale.
-The code for the SBC token can be found [here](https://sepolia.basescan.org/token/0xf9FB20B8E097904f0aB7d12e9DbeE88f2dcd0F16#code).
+The code for the SBC token smart contract can be found [here](https://sepolia.basescan.org/token/0xf9FB20B8E097904f0aB7d12e9DbeE88f2dcd0F16#code).

 Once you have a SBC balance in your wallet, connect your wallet (top right corner).
 You can then input the recipient addresses and amounts to airdrop via `Copy and Paste Mode` or `CSV Mode`.
 Each line is to follow the format `address,amount`.
 You can airdrop different amounts for different addresses if you wish.

-You can use a [pre-generated csv file](./src/csv-samples/airdrop.100.csv) or use a tool like [Ethereum Wallet Generator](https://github.com/Planxnx/ethereum-wallet-generator) to generate a list of addresses.
+For testing, you can use a [pre-generated csv file](./src/csv-samples/airdrop.100.csv) or use a tool like [Ethereum Wallet Generator](https://github.com/Planxnx/ethereum-wallet-generator) to generate a list of addresses.

 Currently, the project is set up to airdrop SBC tokens to 200 addresses at a time.